jzielins97/project_tetris/README.md

 # project_tetris
- creating AI (neutral network) with neat-python to play Tetris
+ Creating AI for Tetris using neat-python